glensmith1/RepData_PeerAssessment1/PA1_template.md

 ##  $ date    : chr  "2012-10-01" "2012-10-01" "2012-10-01" "2012-10-01" ...
 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```
-Here is a summary of the data read in:

 ```r
 summary(df.activity)